 Breast Stories by You

 “I love my titties.
-I suppose the more ‘sophisticated’ way to refer to them are my breasts or the girls but I have always affectionately known them as my titties— so that’s what I’ll call them here...”
+I COULD call them are my breasts but I have always affectionately known them as my titties— so that’s what I’ll call them here...”

 “It took me a while to love my body, including my small breasts and a little oddly shaped nipples...I had an open chest surgery and now I have a big scar that runs through between my breasts.
 Maybe my teenage-self would be trying to hide away the scar, but now I adore it as a part of my life story...”